 The Collision Alert control is on the steering wheel.
 Press to set the FCA timing to Far, Medium, or Near, or on some vehicles.
 Off.
 The first button press shows the current setting on the DIC.
 Additional button presses will change this setting.
 The chosen setting will remain until it is changed and will affect the timing of both the Collision Alert and the Tailgating Alert features.
 The timing of both alerts will vary based on vehicle speed.
 The faster the vehicle speed, the farther away the alert will occur.
 Consider traffic and weather conditions when selecting the alert timing.
 The range of selectable alert timings may not be appropriate for all drivers and driving conditions.

-If your vehicle is equipped with Adaptive Cruise Control (ACC), changing the FCA timing setting automatically changes the following gap setting (Far, Medium, or Near).
+If your vehicle is equipped with Adaptive Cruise Control (ACC), the FCA timing setting can only be changed while (ACC) is not engaged.
+See Adaptive Cruise Control.

 Following Distance Indicator